 Stadia are already often truly jaw-dropping and can be even more so!

 Matt Magraith has led many large, multi-disciplinary engineering projects including stadia, commercial and residential towers, airport and transport infrastructure developments and progressive commercial workplace projects.
 He currently heads up Aurecon’s built environment team in New South Wales.

 As Technical Director and Sydney Leader of Aurecon’s Structures Group, Joseph Pirrello has extensive experience in the design of large scale, complex concrete and steel structures.
-Joseph has been involved in major stadia projects such as Wembley Stadium, has led the design of Bankwest Stadium, and more recently has led the roof design on a signature stadium for FIFA’s 2022 World Cup in Qatar.
+Joseph has been involved in major stadia projects such as Wembley Stadium, has led the design of CommBank Stadium (formerly Bankwest Stadium), and more recently has led the roof design on a signature stadium for FIFA’s 2022 World Cup in Qatar.

 Please change your browser to one of the options below to improve your experience.